Open Lab – enabling collaboration and research

 Planet First in partnership with HKRITA

-In collaboration with our long-standing research partner, The Hong Kong Research Institute of Textiles and Apparel (HKRITA), we run the Planet First programme, dedicated to researching and implementing practical solutions for the textile and fashion industry.
+In collaboration with our long-standing research partner, The Hong Kong Research Institute of Textiles and Apparel (HKRITA), we ran the Planet First programme, dedicated to researching and implementing practical solutions for the textile and fashion industry.

 • AI-powered Smart Garment Sorting System automating textile recycling